jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Combine the solution_s elements/Add the solution stories jig and datasource.md

 # Overview

 In this step, you will learn how to create a dedicated area on the Home Hub for content, such as news, announcements, videos, URLs, or images.
 The area is added using [stories]().
-You will create the story file using the `component.story-group` and a static datasource to reference two images with a title.&#x20;
+You will create the story file using the `component.story-group` and a static datasource to reference two images with a title.

 ## Steps

 ### Create a datasource file for the story jig

 1. You need to add the data that the solution story jig can read from.
 For this step, you create a `Static Datasource` in the datasource folder of the project.
 The data specifies the description, title, and image for the story. **Right-click** on the datasources node in Explorer and select **New file**.
-2. Name the file **story-static. **The file opens and shows the Jigx's auto-complete popup listing the datasource types.
-Click on **Static datasource** to open the skeleton YAML created by the Jigx Builder.&#x20;
+2. Name the file **story-static**.
+The file opens and shows the Jigx's auto-complete popup listing the datasource types.
+Click on **Static datasource** to open the skeleton YAML created by the Jigx Builder.
-3. You will add an `image`, `titles`, `thumbnails`, and `descriptions` as the data for displaying the story jig. &#x20;
+3. You will add an `image`, `titles`, `thumbnails`, and `descriptions` as the data for displaying the story jig.
 4. See the sample datasource code below for adding the image details for the story jig to display.
 Save the project.

 :::CodeblockTabs